-3 dead in level-3 fire at Sargam Society in Mumbai's Chembur
+5 dead, 2 injured in level-3 fire at Sargam Society in Mumbai's Chembur

 India

-Mumbai, Dec 27: At least three people died after a level-3 fire broke out on the 14th floor of Sargam Society in Chembur, Mumbai, on Thursday.
+Mumbai, Dec 27: At least five people died and two others injured after a level-3 fire broke out on the 14th floor of Sargam Society in Chembur, Mumbai, on Thursday.

 Firefighting operation still underway.
 At the outset, Level-2 fire broke out.
 Five fire tenders present at the spot.